Skip navigation

 The 5-Sentence Myth about Paragraphs

-How many sentences does a paragraph need to have?
-Many people hesitate when asked this question.
-They try to remember some rule that they may have learned in school.
-Oddly, others may come up with very specific numbers: “A minimum of three” or “At least 5!”
-(For some reason, odd numbers come up frequently as if there were some magic powers behind them.)
+Oddly, other people often come up with very specific numbers: “A minimum of three” or “At least five!”
+(For some reason, odd numbers come up frequently as if they had some magic powers.)

 What if all you have to say about the topic can be covered in one sentence?
 Do you have to make up things to say when one sentence says it all?
 No.